 - We reduced water consumption by 35% at worldwide facilities between 2005 and 2010 and by 9% from 2010 to 2013.

 - GM volunteers mentor 8,500 students each year on how actions impact local watersheds.

 - We have more Wildlife Habitat Council certifications than any other automaker.

-- We dedicate more than 4,200 acres at our sites globally to wildlife habitats.
+- We dedicate nearly 5,000 acres at our sites globally to wildlife habitats.

 This commitment extends to passing our environmental knowledge to tomorrow's problem-solvers.
 For 25 years running, we help educate youth on how their everyday actions impact local water systems through our GM GREEN program (Global Rivers Environmental Education Network).
 Each year, we match 8,500 students with GM volunteers to analyze water data, identify an issue of concern, and develop a community project to address it.
 During that time, thousands of GM employees have volunteered, educating more than 100,000 students.

 For many of our employees, it’s common to see various animals and birds outside their windows and walls.
 We strive to increase native biodiversity at our facilities and have 43 habitat programs around the world certified by the Wildlife Habitat Council—more than any other automaker globally.
 WHC is a nonprofit organization recognizing outstanding habitat management and environmental education efforts at corporate sites.